Afsalkp7/state-management-using-redux/README.md

-# STATE MANAGEMENt USING REDUX
+# STATE MANAGEMENT USING REDUX

 Just an example of state management in react using redux just a cart logic not deep.